Request Access to Climatiqs data tool kit.

 With all this in mind, the spend-based approach can be a powerful way to measure emissions, as long as the “science” behind it is carefully considered and applied.

-How are spend-based emission factors modelled?
+How are spend-based emission factors modeled?

 • Multi-Regional (MR) refers to models that contain IOTs corresponding to many countries, often covering a global scale.
 These global models can describe entire global supply chains.

-In a broad sense, EE MRIO models represent a snapshot of the global economy in a given year—for more details on how an IOT is constructed, please refer to Miller and Blair, 2009.
+In a broad sense, EE MRIO models represent a snapshot of the global economy in a given year.
+For more details on how an IOT is constructed, please refer to Miller and Blair, 2009.

 Let’s make this more concrete